Relive the most inspiring hour on the internet, the 2020 Jefferson Awards!

 Jayme lives in Townsend, Delaware and has been with Multiplying Good for eleven years.
 When she is not busy putting together the most amazing Multiplying Good events in her role as Vice President of Logistics and Events, she is devoted to her family and enjoys spending lots of time with her daughter.

-Kelly is a native New Yorker, a movie lover, and is a licensed social worker with 10 years’ of non-profit experience.
-As Multiplying Good’s Chief Impact Officer, she holds a multifaceted position, dividing her time in three diverse but connected arenas: strategic planning and partnerships, development, and marketing/communications.
+Kelly is a native New Yorker, a movie lover, and is a licensed clinical social worker with 11 years’ of non-profit experience.
+As Multiplying Good’s Chief Impact Officer, she holds a multifaceted position, dividing her time in three diverse but connected areas: strategic planning and partnerships, development, and marketing/communications.
 Prior to Multiplying Good, she was at Fran Drescher's cancer organization, Cancer Schmancer.
 She began her work with non-profits in 2009, when she assisted in setting up the U.S. branch of The Startfund.
 She graduated with a BA in Psychology from The New School and received her Master of Social Work degree from the Silver School at New York University.

 Raesa Waldon has an extensive public relations background which includes film festivals, special events, entertainment and non-profit PR.
 In her previous roles she worked alongside senior leadership to execute high-impact PR campaigns, including media relations, event coordination, celebrity relations and account administration.
 Before joining Multiplying Good as the Social Media Community Manager, Raesa attended Fisk University, where she obtained her Bachelor of Arts degree in English.
 She went on to pursue higher education at Syracuse University where she received her Master of Science degree in Public Relations.